 These programmes are designed so that the student is provided with all the primary material required to complete the modules.
+The majority of teaching material is made available via the RVC's Virtual Learning Environment (VLE) known as Learn.

-All students will have access to a Study Guide (directed learning notes) and a Reader (selection of readings to be read alongside the Study Guide).
-There may also be textbooks and/or CDs.
-Materials will vary by module and may take the form of hard copies, or online access.
+All students will have access to teaching materials (which will include lessons, activities and assignments) and a selection of readings to be read alongside the course notes).
+These will include photocopied journal articles and book chapters.

+There may also be access to online textbooks.
+Materials will vary by module.
 Wider reading to supplement the study material is recommended.

 These programmes combine educational methods that encourage self-directed learning, reflection on personal experience, and critical thinking with web technology and access to online resources.
 The programme uses a virtual learning environment that enables students to engage in collaborative learning.
-Tutors are available online at set times throughout the academic year to respond to academic gueries, via the virtual learning environment.
+Outside of scheduled 'live teaching, a tutor is available to respond to academic queries via a tab on each of the module pages.
+Tutors are available online at set times throughout the academic year to respond to academic queries, via the virtual learning environment.